Part 10 of The Social Media Strategy Series

 - What’s the difference between boosting posts and running ads?

 - Why I strongly recommend against the “Promote Your Page” strategy.

-- Targeting the right audience segments with Facebook Ads.
+- Targeting the right audience segments with Facebook Ads for business

 - Why you should treat Facebook “likes” as an outcome, not the goal.

 - Budgeting strategies for when you are just getting started.